 - You’ve had severe diarrhea and have been vomiting a lot

 - You’ve had symptoms that last for weeks or months after your initial infection – it’s possible that you may have long COVID-19 syndrome

 Let us know how we can help

 We hope you’re better soon.
 But if not, we’re ready to help you feel like yourself again.
-If you have any questions about your symptoms, make an appointment with your doctor or call our CareLine at 612-339-3663 or 800-551-0859.
+If you have any questions about your symptoms, make an appointment with your doctor.
+If you’re a HealthPartners or Park Nicollet patient or member, you can also call the CareLine at 612-339-3663 or 800-551-0859.